helix-editor/helix/book/src/configuration.md

 | `mode.insert` | The text shown in the `mode` element for insert mode | `"INS"` |
 | `mode.select` | The text shown in the `mode` element for select mode | `"SEL"` |

-The following statusline elements can be configured as follows:
+The following statusline elements can be configured:

 | Key    | Description |
 | ------ | ----------- |